Skip to main content

 Qatar Association of Certified Public Accountants

-QCPA was established in 2007 as a mixed membership organization for professional accountants by the Decision of the Minister of Civil Service Affairs and Housing No. 6 of 2007, in accordance with Law No. 12 of 2004 Regarding the Associations and Private Institutions (as amended by the Law No. 12 in 2006) and Law No. 30 of 2004 Regulating the Audit Profession.
+The Qatar Association of Certified Public Accountants (QCPA) was established in 2007 as a mixed membership organization for professional accountants pursuant to Decision No. 6 of 2007 of the Minister of Civil Service Affairs and Housing, in accordance with Law No. 12 of 2004 Regarding Associations and Private Institutions and Law No. 30 of 2004 Regulating the Audit Profession.

-QCPA is an Associate member of IFAC, and a member of the Arab Federation of Accountants and Auditors.
+QCPA is an Associate member of IFAC and a member of the Arab Federation of Accountants and Auditors.

 Adoption of International Standards